Most US stocks fall after a disappointing inflation update, but Big Tech keeps Wall Street steady

-NEW YORK (AP) — Most stocks are falling on Wall Street Thursday after a disappointing report said inflation was worse last month at the U.S. wholesale level than economists expected.
-But gains for Amazon and some other influential Big Tech companies are helping to mask the losses.
+NEW YORK (AP) — Most stocks fell on Wall Street Thursday after a disappointing report said inflation was worse last month at the U.S. wholesale level than economists expected.
+But gains for Amazon and some other influential Big Tech companies helped mask the losses.

-Three out of every four stocks within the S&P 500 fell, though the index edged down by just 0.1% after setting an all-time high the day before.
-The Dow Jones Industrial Average was down 97 points, or 0.2%, as of 2:37 p.m.
-Eastern time, while the Nasdaq composite fell 0.1% from its record the day before.
+Seven out of every 10 stocks within the S&P 500 fell, though the index edged up by less than 0.1% to set another all-time high.
+The Dow Jones Industrial Average dipped 11 points, or less than 0.1%, and the Nasdaq composite dipped by less than 0.1% from its record set the day before.

-The data forced traders to second guess their widespread consensus that the Federal Reserve will deliver some help next month by cutting interest rates.
+The data forced traders to second guess their widespread consensus that the Federal Reserve will cut interest rates at its next meeting in September.
 Lower rates can boost investment prices and the economy by making it cheaper for U.S. households and businesses to borrow to buy houses, cars or equipment, but they also risk worsening inflation.

 “This doesn’t slam the door on a September rate cut,” but it may raise some doubt, according to Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.

-Traders now see a 7.2% chance that the Fed may hold rates steady at its next meeting in September, according to data from CME Group.
+Traders now see a 7.4% chance that the Fed may hold rates steady in September, according to data from CME Group.
 A day earlier, they were betting on a 100% certainty that the Fed would cut its main rate for the first time this year.

-Higher interest rates can hurt all kinds of companies by keeping the cost to borrow high.
-They can particularly hurt smaller companies, which often need to borrow to grow.
-The Russell 2000 index of smaller U.S. stocks tumbled a market-leading 1.5%.
+Higher interest rates drag on all kinds of companies by keeping the cost to borrow high.
+They can hurt smaller companies in particular because they often need to borrow to grow.
+The Russell 2000 index of smaller U.S. stocks tumbled a market-leading 1.2%.

 Thursday’s disappointing data followed an encouraging update earlier in the week on prices at the consumer level.
 A separate report on Thursday, meanwhile, said fewer U.S. workers applied for unemployment benefits last week.
 That’s a good sign for workers, indicating that layoffs remain relatively low at a time when job openings have become more difficult to find.